Key precept: Love conquers all, even death.

 Satan can’t actually win the competition that he set in motion, but he doesn’t have to.
 As has been so well demonstrated in politics, he only has to destroy the opposition.
 And God placed the weapon in Satan’s hands when he placed forbidden fruit in the garden of Eden.

-All Satan had to do to was convince two innocent human beings to eat the fruit.
+All Satan had to do to was convince two guileless human beings to eat the fruit.
 And for that, all he had to do was tell a lie.

 The fundamental lie, perpetrated by religion and science since time began, is that humans don’t need Almighty Creator and Sustainer God – godhood is intrinsic to the self.
-Humans only need to learn how to access their godhood to gain control of their lives and transcend human limitations.
+Humans only need to learn how to access their godhood to transcend human limitations and gain access to hyper dimensional power and immortality.

-“Love not the world, neither the things that are in the world.
+“Love not the world [material environment], neither the things that are in the world.
 If any man love the world, the love of the Father is not in him.
-For all that is in the world, the lust of the flesh [tree was good for food], and the lust of the eyes [pleasant to the eyes], and the pride of life [desired to make one independent], is not of the Father, but is of the world.
+For all that is in the world, the lust of the flesh [tree was good for food], and the lust of the eyes [pleasant to the eyes], and the pride of life [desire to be independent of authority], is not of the Father, but is of the world.
 And the world passeth away, and the lust thereof: but he that doeth the will of God abideth for ever.”
-(I Joh 2:15-17)
+(I John 2:15-17)

 Certain movements, such as Tantrism, Kundalini and Gnosticism, recognize the role of the pineal gland in the spiritual process.
 The spiritual / instinctive force was seen as a snake, because of the physical structure extending from the genitals, through the spine in one all-seeing eye in the pineal gland.
 These spiritual systems had focused on the raising of this primordial serpent energy, located in the genitals and lying at the base of the reproductive process.
 Through certain yoga exercises, breathing techniques, energy and toning exercises this energy can be reversed.
 It then travels through the spinal cord to the third eye and causes possible “enlightenment.”

 Graham Hancock is a researcher into ancient history.
-A gnostic himself, he presents a very informative lecture on gnosticism from the most ancient times.
-In this lecture he equates modern aliens with ancient gods, and is convinced that altered states of consciousness induced by physical means such as drug intoxication breaks the barrier between the physical and spiritual dimension.
+A gnostic himself, he presents a very informative lecture on Gnosticism from the most ancient times.
+In this lecture he equates modern aliens with ancient gods, and is convinced that altered states of consciousness induced by natural substances like ayahuasca breaks the barrier between the physical and spiritual dimension.
 As I said, informative.

 - physically to necessary resources of oxygen, water, food, etc.